Tellusant/docs/articles-posts/predictive-modeling-collection.md

 Forecasting differs by what it tries to approximate: the world around us, the data as it comes, a set of possible futures, or informed human judgment.
 Each orientation reflects a distinct view of what makes a forecast valid.

 ## [How do I Know If My Model Works?
 Hypothesis Validation Approaches](hypothesis-validation.md)
-There is a tension that runs through modern epistemology: between a culture of refutation and a desire for affirmation.
+There is a tension that runs through modern epistemology: between a science of refutation and a desire for affirmation.
 We want hypotheses "proven", but this is impossible.
 Here we delineate the approaches that can be used to get closer to proof.

 ## [Ex-post and Ex-ante Validation of Statistical Models](ex-post-ex-ante-statistical-validation.md)
 We summarize and give structure to validation methods in time-dependent forecasts.